chef/habitat_exporter/README.md

   active.
 Because prometheus can only output numeric values, the metric values match the habitat health_check hook (and also nagios check) exit codes: 0 for OK, 1 for Warning, 2 for Critical, 3 for Unknown.
+* `habitat_service_package_release` - The package release number (e.g.
+  20180622123456) of the habitat package for each habitat service.

 ## Building